Ring home security cameras review

 • Voice assistant: Alexa

-• Power source: Mains connection (Hardwired, battery and solar options available)
+• Power source: Plug-in, (battery, solar and hard-wired options available)

 • Battery back-up: Quick Release Battery Pack (purchased separately)